pustovitDmytro/winston-csv-format/README.md

 [w-transports]: https://github.com/winstonjs/winston/blob/master/docs/transports.md
 [csv]: https://en.wikipedia.org/wiki/Comma-separated_values

+## Migration Guide

+Check [Migration Guide](./MIGRATION.md) to upgrade the next major version.
+Upgrade to minor/patch versions should happen without additional interventions.
+See detailed [Changelog](./CHANGELOG.md) for a list of changes.
 ## Contribute

 Make the changes to the code and tests.
 Then commit to your branch.
 Be sure to follow the commit message conventions.
 Read [Contributing Guidelines](.github/CONTRIBUTING.md) for details.